sanskrit/learnsanskrit.org/content/guide/suffixes/tva-and-ya.md

 }

-As usual, some roots the connecting {s iT} sounds and others do not:
+As usual, some roots use the connecting {s iT} sounds and others do not.
+Here are some roots that use {s iT}:

 {ex